DominCyber/2025---Baseline-Testing---Reverse-Shell-Detection/README.md

 <p>-I DO NOT CONDONE THE USE OF OFFENSIVE MEANS OR TOOLS OUTSIDE OF A TESTING ENVIRONMENT</p>
 <p>-Overall, this baseline test is meant to be a standard for an ever refined test environment to practice concepts, familiarize various red and blue team tool usage, and apply GRC and other cybersecurity administrative concepts.</p>
 <p>-This test is formatted as a guide for air gapped-testing whenever necessary.</p>
-<p>-This test has inspiration and is an adaptation of the exercise explored in: My DFIR - Cybersecurity Tip: Build A Basic Home Lab (3/3) - https://www.youtube.com/watch?v=-8X7Ay4YCoA</p>
+<p>-This test has inspiration and is an adaptation of the exercise explored in: MyDFIR - Cybersecurity Tip: Build A Basic Home Lab (3/3) - https://www.youtube.com/watch?v=-8X7Ay4YCoA</p>
 <p>-The entire test is conducted within a closed VMware hypervisor environment, with three virtual machines; an attacker Kali Linux, a target Windows Server 2019, and a monitoring Windows 10.</p>
 <p>-The Windows Server 2019 has been configured to have its firewall and real-time antivirus turned off to allow for malware proof-of-concept deployment.</p>
+<p>-It is assumed that a would-be attacker has applied social engineering techniques to cause a user to open the remote executable, allowing for reverse shell execution.</p>
 <p>-Wireshark is used on the Windows 10 machine is used to monitor the Eth0 virtual adapter for traffic to and from the attacking and targeting virtual machines.</p>

 ### Tools/Applications Used